HyperGAN/HyperGAN/README.md

 ### hypergan serve

-Runs a trained s
+Sample from a trained generator.

 Our server is a small flask server which contains the following endpoints:

 * /sample.png

-Returns a random sample
+Returns a random sample.

 ### hypergan build